bestinloyid512/DNSZone/README.md

 # DNSZone
-Tool for testing zonetransfer is possible
+DNSZone allow the user to test the domain which zonetransfer is possible
+# Usage
+./dnszone zonetransfer.me